FastReports/FastReport-Cloud-PHP/docs/Api/ApiKeysApi.md

 apiKeysGetApiKeys(): \OpenAPI\Client\cloud\fastreport\model\ApiKeysVM
 ```

-Returns list with all api keys of current user
+Returns list with all apikeys of current user

 Always work, it should make only 200 response (except if user is not authorized).